bioc/rifi/README.md

 </p>

 <p align="center">
-Figure 2: Figure 2: fragments and events plot.
+Figure 2: fragments and events plot.
 The plot shows 4 sections, annotation, delay, half-life (HL) and intensity.
 The annotation contains transcription units from rifi (TUs) and features of genome annotation.
 The fragments with different color are correspondingly plotted upon delay, HL and intensity.
 The events are indicated by different color (see help more detail).
 Significant events are assigned with an '*'.
 </p>

 ## Testing